Thinking back, the best Father’s Day memories I have involve fishing.

 In fast, he was partly responsible for a large section of what is now one of the longest and busiest highways in the country, Interstate 35.

-He also brought large boulders from a job site and was asked to put them in a city park for some natural decoration.
+Another part of his duties was to transport large boulders from a job site, and on one such occasion he was asked to put them in a city park for some natural decoration.
 Ever since, when I drive by that park and see “grandpa’s rocks,” a memory sparks and I think of him.

 When Father’s Day would roll around, the fishing season in Minnesota was already in full swing.